trisbk/Bridges-Techjam-Submission/logs/raw_evidence/README.md

 # Raw Evidence

-This directory contains the original logs, transcripts, diagnostics, and experiment outputs supporting the summarized results in `../RESULTS.md`.
+This directory contains the original logs, transcripts, diagnostics, and experiment outputs supporting the summarized results in `../RESULTS_CODE.md` and `../RESULTS_AGENT.md`.

 These files are preserved for auditability and reproducibility; judges do not need to read them in order to understand the project.